lmdbjava/benchmarks/results/20160630/README.md

 ![img](5-intKey-rnd.png)

 Finally, with random access patterns we see the same pattern as all our other
-benchmarks: LMDB is the fastest for everything except reads.
+benchmarks: LMDB is the fastest for everything except writes.

 ## Conclusion
 For read-heavy workloads, LmdbJava offers the lowest latency open source